Nebiros96/ScrobblingAnalysis/help.md

 <details>
 <summary><b>7.
 Is my data stored permanently?</b></summary>
 <br>No, the app fetches your data on-demand from Last.fm and processes it in memory for visualization.
-No permanent storage is used unless explicitly enabled for caching or performance improvements.
-I am exploring ways to implement a cloud storage solution so that user data can be saved and they don’t have to start from scratch.
+Btw, you can download a csv with the data and re-run from where you left off.
 </details>

 <details>
 <summary><b>8.
 How often can I run queries?</b></summary>
 <br>The Last.fm API has rate limits (up to 5 requests per second).
-If you run too many queries in a short period, the app will slow down or temporarily delay requests to avoid being blocked.
+If you run too many queries (multiple browser tabs) in a short period, the app will slow down or temporarily delay requests to avoid being blocked.
 </details>

 <details>